upils/redirect-lib/README.md

-# redirect-lib
+# C&C Redirectors Library

-Library of traffic redirectors.
+Library of **command and control traffic redirectors**, used in redteam engagements.

 This project aim to gather methods to redirect traffic (HTTP/S, DNS) to another server.
 This capability is usefull to hide a server IP and bring flexibility.
 If the redirector is identified and blocked by defenders, a new one can be setup more easily than a full C&C server.